-Aloe Vera is a succulent plant – one that is very easy to maintain if you want to home grow your own!
+Aloe Vera is a succulent plant -- one that is very easy to maintain if you want to home grow your own!
 Trust me, you’ll want to once we’re all done here.
 Aloe Vera leaves are full of a clear, gooey gel that has been used as an ointment for centuries in different healing and beauty cultures across the world.
-It’s full of antioxidants, vitamins and minerals and has great moisturizing properties.
-It’s no surprise that companies like Erno Laszlo, Nivea, Lush, and L’Oréal turn to Aloe – it does wonders for their products!
-Aloe is often used as treatment for sunburn, but there are so many more uses for this powerful ingredient.
-It’s
+It’s full of antioxidants, vitamins, and minerals and has great moisturizing properties.
+It’s no surprise that companies like Erno Laszlo, Nivea, Lush, and L’Oréal turn to Aloe -- it does wonders for their products!
+It is often used as a treatment for sunburn, but there are so many more uses for this powerful ingredient.

 Whether you’re struggling with hair loss or just want to boost your hair health or appearance, Aloe should be an ingredient to look out for in hair products.
 It can even be applied straight to the scalp as a mask!
 Aloe is an amazing natural moisturizer and a dry, unhealthy scalp is often to blame for stunted hair growth.
 A healthy scalp is vital when it comes to promoting healthy hair, and Aloe can help you achieve the healthiest of scalps.